surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 You can even create your own wavetables for Surge using [wt-tool](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Creating-Wavetables-For-Surge) or [WaveEdit](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Creating-Wavetables-With-WaveEdit).

-Once a wavetable is loaded, by modulating the **Morph** parameter, it is possible to create motion, dynamic response to playing and sonic variation.
+Once a wavetable is loaded, you can also export it using the wavetable selection bar.

+Then, by modulating the **Morph** parameter, it is possible to create motion, dynamic response to playing and sonic variation.
 Right-clicking this parameter also gives you the **Snap** option, which allows you to snap this parameter to exact values in the table, useful for switching between distinct shapes, for example.